mikeyduece/bread_shop/README.md

 `GET /users/:email/feeds/notification`

 >Sends the notification to the user when followed.
+Also sends notification to the user who initiated the follow, of when the target user creates a new recipe or when someone likes one of their recipes.

 #### Flat Feed